Nottingham Trent University is proud to be a signatory of the Technician CommitmentFind out more

 The Technician Commitment is a university and research institution initiative, led by a steering group of sector bodies, with support from the Science Council and the Gatsby Charitable Foundation’s Technicians Make It Happen campaign.

 The Commitment aims to ensure visibility, recognition, career development and sustainability for technicians working in higher education and research, across all disciplines.
-Universities and research institutes are invited to become signatories of the Technician Commitment and pledge action against the key challenges affecting their technical staff.
+NTU has joined 83 other Universities and research institutes in becoming signatories of the Technician Commitment and pledge action against the key challenges affecting our technical staff.

 - Sustainability - Ensure that the future sustainability of technical skills across the organisation and that technical expertise is fully utilised